naamagi/Error-pages/README.md

 **Version 1.0.0**

-Two error pages using float and semantic tags.
+Two error pages mocks of Pixar and Dropbox using float and semantic tags.

-The error pages are mocks of Pixar and Dropbox error pages.

 ## Demo